NatiOfir/FaintStraightEdgeDetection/README.md

 FaintStraightEdgeDetection
 ==========================

 Detector of faint straight edges in noisy images.
-This work is described in the TPAMI 2020 paper: https://ieeexplore.ieee.org/document/8607091
+This work is described in the TPAMI 2020 paper "On Detection of Faint Edges in Noisy Images": https://ieeexplore.ieee.org/document/8607091

-It runs fast, but do not detect every edge.
+It runs fast but detects only straight edges.
-If you want to invest more run time and to get better quality of edge detection I suggest you to try my triangle solutions: https://github.com/NatiOfir/TrianglesEdgeDetection.git
+If you want to invest more run time and to get better quality of edge detection I suggest you to try the triangle solutions for example: https://github.com/NatiOfir/TrianglesEdgeDetection.git

 Usage in Matlab: